aidriver/ChauffeurNet/README.md

 ChauffeurNet : Learning to Drive by Imitating the Best and Synthesizing the Worst.
 Reproduction the result according to this paper[https://arxiv.org/pdf/1812.03079.pdf].
-I just implement it on the basis of my comprehension，because the paper didn't introduce the neural network in every detail. the model is implemented by Keras with Tensorflow backend.
+I just implement it on the basis of my comprehension，because the paper didn't introduce the neural network in every detail.
+The model is implemented by Keras with Tensorflow backend.

 Roadmap:
 1.Model and train and prediction with mocked data.